vjbollavarapu/modulyn-community/docs/API_REFERENCE.md

 ---

-This comprehensive API reference provides complete documentation for all TidyGen ERP endpoints, CLI commands, and integration examples.
+This comprehensive API reference provides complete documentation for all Modulyn ERP endpoints, CLI commands, and integration examples.
 For additional support, please refer to the [Documentation Index](INDEX.md) or contact our support team.